 Are you are interested in buying one of the latest digital TV systems?
 You may have already started to ask whether Freeview or Freesat is best?
 We are here to give you information on each system to help you make a more informed decision.
 Quite often the decision is made based on how good the reception is for your TV aerial, see ‘how to improve your TV reception‘ for more info.
 To begin with, we will tell you more about the characteristics associated with each system.

 Freeview is a UK based digital terrestrial TV service, which is delivered to homes through aerials.
 It comes in different forms which include the set-top boxes.
 Plus, televisions that have Freeview built in.
 To link up to Freeview, just connect your existing aerial.
+If this doesn’t work, call your local aerial fitter for advice.
 Also, if you plan to buy a Smart TV you will require an internet connection.

 Freesat is a free-to-air British satellite TV service which is available through a satellite.
 It comes with similar selections of channels when compared to Freeview, but without a subscription for the users that purchase the receiver.